shubham77131/cancer-drug-response-prediction/README.md

 A linear regression model to predict drug sensitivity (LN_IC50) in breast cancer cell lines using GDSC data.

 # Run this notebook
-This notebook can be easily run on any device as it onlu needs one input (you need to upload your kaggle api json file when prompted)
+This notebook can be easily run on any device as it only needs one input (you need to upload your kaggle api json file when prompted)

 ## Project Overview